alexmorgan1995/NPI_Analysis/README.md

 The chosen directory where plots are saved can be altered by changing the `setwd()` function at the top of each script.
 Plots are automatically saved in the chosen working directory if each script is run.

-**Important** - Note that supplementary code requires a folder labelled `supplementary` to be created in the working directory (defined by 'setwd()').
+**Important** - Note that supplementary code requires a folder labelled `supplementary` to be created in the working directory (defined by `setwd()`).
 Alternatively 'setwd' can be altered for supplementary analysis and customised by the user.

 The analysis has been split into R files relating to the single intervention, multi-intervention and figures for the supplementary material: